-Johnson and other planetary defenders have a plan to redirect and asteroid potentially heading for earth.
-Next summer, NASA will test that capability for the first time by crashing a probe into an asteroid's moon, knocking it off orbit, and off-course.
+Johnson and other planetary defenders have a plan to redirect an asteroid potentially heading for earth.
+Over the summer, NASA put its plan in motion to test that capability for the first time by crashing a probe into an asteroid's moon, knocking it off orbit, and off-course.

 "We've been given the tools to prevent this ever happening to us again and so we should use them," Johnson said.

 The watchers call scenarios like these "high-impact, low-probability" events.